Qovery/documentation/website/docs/using-qovery/configuration/domains.md

 simple-example      up and running  https://yyy-xxx-app.qovery.io   1           0       0
 ```

-## Custom DNS
+## Custom Domains

 You can use a custom domain name for any of your applications.
-Additionally, the domain can differ per environment.
+Additionally, the domain name can be different in each environment.